baofinance/bao-dao-contracts/README.md

 - The Voting Escrow contract has added functionality in order for the [distribution contract](https://github.com/baofinance/bao-token/blob/main/src/BaoDistribution.sol) to interact and create locks for existing users that have previously locked BAO in line with the distribution proposal.

-- The token contract is updated and very similar to Curve's implementation.
+- The token contract is an updated of Curve's token implementation.

 ## License